Marijuana: What science has to say

 Murat Yucel, a neuropsychologist and brain researcher at the Orygen Research Centre at the University of Melbourne, reads even more into this finding.
-“We know that 75 per cent of all mental illness has its origins during the teenage years.
+“We know that 75% of all mental illness has its origins during the teenage years.
 We’ve been aware of that for a long time, but now we may understand why.

 Just as a finished building is better able to withstand damage than the bare foundations, the brains of teenagers are likely to be more vulnerable to the effects of damaging drugs.